gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 ![Zero Trust Network Tunnels](/images/tutorial-extras/004-images/zero-trust-networks-tunnels.png)

 On the next page (not shown here), select `Cloudflared`, **NOT** `WARP Connector`, then choose a tunnel name.
+I'll use `metsci-demo` for mine.

 ![Name your Cloudflare tunnel](/images/tutorial-extras/004-images/choose-tunnel-name.png)

-Save it and you'll be taken to the Configure page.
-Go down to `Install and Run Connector` and copy the one on the right.
+Save the tunnel and you'll be taken to the `Configure` page.
+Look for the `Install and Run Connector` section and copy the command on the right.

 ![Install and run connector](/images/tutorial-extras/004-images/install-and-run-connector.png)

 ### D. Add The Tunnel To Your Raspberry Pi
-We've already installed Cloudflare on our Pi, so on your Pi just run the command they gave us:
+Back on your Pi, run the command they gave us:

 `sudo cloudflared service install super-duper-alpha-numeric-string`